Reference, by topic

 Model Context Protocol

-The open standard that lets AI plug into tools and data.
+- Everything about MCP The open standard that lets AI plug into tools and data.
 Anthropic shipped it, OpenAI and Microsoft adopted it, plus where the security holes are.
+Updated May 17, 2026

 AI Agents

-AI that takes action, not just answers.
+- Everything about AI Agents AI that takes action, not just answers.
 How ChatGPT, Claude, and Microsoft Copilot approach it, and what it takes to ship one in production.
+Updated May 17, 2026

 Tools